lorencDedaj/unit-7-react-redux/README.md

 ### Extensions

+1. Create a new branch called `toolkit`.
+In this new branch, refactor your MegaMarkets application to make use of Redux Toolkit: https://redux-toolkit.js.org/
+  - When finished, you and your partner should compare the two versions and discuss what steps Redux Toolkit has automated or made simpler.
+What are its advantages for setting up a React/Redux application?

+2. Create another new branch off `main`.
+Refactor your `MainContainer` and `MarketsContainer` components to use the Connect API (https://react-redux.js.org/api/connect) instead of Redux Hooks.

-1. Use Immutable.js to ensure that state never gets mutated.
+3. Use Immutable.js to ensure that state never gets mutated.

-2. Store market and loyalty card data in a database of your choice and fetch them onload.
+4. Store market and loyalty card data in a database of your choice and fetch them onload.

-3. Refactor your Node-React calendar to use React-Redux
+5. Refactor your Node-React calendar to use React-Redux